PACKATTACK93/neural-ai-website/deployment/README.md

-# A study and learning Guide for Neural Networks and AI Generation/ Includes an optional website deployment guide
+# A study and learning Guide for Neural Networks and AI Generation/ Includes a website builder and deployment guide for AI content and ML

 ## 🌟 Introduction